GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-criteria-10.md

 ---

 <H2 id="training">Training</H2>
-<p>This section asks about your agency's development, use, and tracking of ICT accessibility related training. </p>
+<p>This section asks about your reporting entity's development, use, and tracking of ICT accessibility related training. </p>

 <!-- Expand/Collapse All "Understanding" Content -->
 <!-- Commented out as page has less than 1 Understanding